Daily Virtuoso

 Thinking you still need to spend another 3 years solidifying your fundamentals

-Over the last 20+ years, I’ve inspired tens of thousands of violinists through my online courses and YouTube videos.
+For over 20 years, I’ve inspired tens of thousands of violinists through online courses and YouTube.

 I’ve also spent decades teaching privately and doing audition coaching.